The Second Law of Thermodynamics says, “things in a closed system go from order to disorder unless energy is put into the system to keep the order.”

 5. Thus, we can see that the concept of anicca is a universal characteristic of this world.
 Things can be maintained, EVEN WITH AN EFFORT, only up to a certain time, and NOT forever.

 - The Second Law of Thermodynamics describes the impermanence or the “root cause” for anicca.
-Even though the scientists understand this impermanence, they do not necessarily PERCEIVE that in their minds with regards to themselves.
+Even though the scientists understand this impermanence, they do not necessarily PERCEIVE that in their minds with regard to themselves.
 That is the difference between “impermanence” and anicca.

 - Thus, like those young people mentioned above, we all have the wrong PERCEPTION that “we can maintain things to our satisfaction,” i.e., we have the false perception of nicca, not the actual reality of anicca.